wsowens/SimpleBC/README.md

 The **Round-diff** test is used becaues some of Java's math functions (e.g. sine) does not have the same accuracy as bc -l.
 By rounding, we can show that these actual and expected values are more or less the same.

 Ideally, a test will pass at all three levels.
 However, in practice, most tests have floating point issues.
 Extremely large numbers cannot be adequately represented in the Java double format, and these may cause a test to fail at all levels.
+Occasionally, the **Float-diff** and **Round-diff** tests are aborted due to encountering strings.

 When a testcase is run, a folder is generated with the same name (without the -input.bc suffix.)
 This folder contains the following: